soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

 why the Soroswap pair does implement or does not implement certain features.

-## Events
+## Events: Included!
 The UniswapV2 pair contract has 4 events: Mint, Burn, Swap and Sync.

-## Events: Included!
+The corresponding events in the Soroswap pair contract are: deposit, withdraw, swap and sync.

 ```javascript
  event Mint(address indexed sender, uint amount0, uint amount1);
  event Burn(address indexed sender, uint amount0, uint amount1, address indexed to);